 Watching Traditional Flamenco Show in Tablao Los Amayas is one of the top fun things to do in Malaga!

 25. Take a day trip to Gibraltar from Malaga

 To experience the British atmosphere on the Iberian peninsula and in the near proximity to Andalusia, visit Gibraltar.

 Take a cable car up the rock, see amazing Barbary macaques (the only wild primates in Europe), eat fish and chips, and say hello to Africa from Europa Point.

 It takes about 2 hours by car and about 3 hours by bus from Malaga to Gibraltar.
 But getting into Gibraltar can be stressful because of the customs and long queues, so taking a guided day tour to Gibraltar from Malaga is the easiest way to tour Gibraltar from Malaga.

-Worldwide known Marbella is one of the most luxurious seaside resorts in Spain, while Puerto José Banús is a famous luxury marina and shopping complex where rich and famous spend their holidays.
+Worldwide known Marbella is one of the most luxurious seaside resorts in Spain, while Puerto José Banús is a famous luxury marina and shopping complex where the rich and famous spend their holidays.
 Marabella is one of the best beach towns near Malaga.
 Marbella is a famous upscale destination in Spain.

-Bu everyone who travels to southern Spain dreams of seeing picturesque authentic pueblo blancos (white villages) in Andalusia.
+But everyone who travels to southern Spain dreams of seeing picturesque authentic pueblo blancos (white villages) in Andalusia.
 Charming Mijas near Malaga is a typical Andalusian white village.
 The lovely Mijas is one of the most beautiful and the most visited pueblo blancos in southern Spain.
 Mijas is one of those must-see white villages near Malaga!